mpuica/ads-monitor/README.md

 * I need a dynamic method to populate the criteria fields directly from the source (scrape the source for drop-down options also)
 * No email for the moment
-* TRY TO USE WEBSOCKETS INSTEAD OF LOOP POOLING
+* TRY TO USE WEBSOCKETS INSTEAD OF LOOP POLLING

 ### Dependencies
 express